instamatic-dev/instamatic/docs/config.md

 Set the correction ratio for the cross pixels in the Timepix detector, default: 3

 **calib_beamshift**
-Set up the grid and stepsize for the calibration of the beam shift in SerialED, for example:
+Set up the grid and stepsize for the calibration of the beam shift in SerialED.
+The calibration will run a grid of `stepsize` by `stepsize` points, with steps of `stepsize`.
+The stepsize must be given corresponding to 2500x, and instamatic will then adjust the stepsize depending on the actual magnification, if needed.
+For example:
 ```
 {gridsize: 5, stepsize: 500}
 ```